daidaijr/EAMamba/README.md

 <hr />

 > **Abstract:** *Image restoration is a key task in low-level computer vision that aims to reconstruct high-quality images from degraded inputs.
 The emergence of Vision Mamba, which draws inspiration from the advanced state space model Mamba, marks a significant advancement in this field.
 Vision Mamba demonstrates excellence in modeling long-range dependencies with linear complexity, a crucial advantage for image restoration tasks.
-Despite its strengths, Vision Mamba encounters challenges in low-level vision tasks, including local pixel forgetting and computational complexity that scales with the number of scanning sequences.
-To address these limitations, this study introduces Efficient All-Around Mamba (EAMamba), an enhanced framework that incorporates an all-around scanning mechanism with a Multi-Head Selective Scan Module (MHSSM).
+Despite its strengths, Vision Mamba encounters challenges in low-level vision tasks, including computational complexity that scales with the number of scanning sequences and local pixel forgetting.
+To address these limitations, this study introduces Efficient All-Around Mamba (EAMamba), an enhanced framework that incorporates a Multi-Head Selective Scan Module (MHSSM) with an all-around scanning mechanism.
+MHSSM efficiently aggregates multiple scanning sequences, which avoids increases in computational complexity and parameter count.
 The all-around scanning strategy implements multiple patterns to capture holistic information and resolves the local pixel forgetting issue.
-MHSSM efficiently aggregates multiple scanning sequences, which avoids increases in computational complexity and parameter count.
-Our experimental evaluations validate these innovations across several restoration tasks, including super resolution, denoising, and dehazing.
-The results validate that EAMamba achieves favorable performance while reducing parameters and FLOPs by up to $6\%$ and $41\%$, respectively, compared to existing low-level Vision Mamba methods.*
+Our experimental evaluations validate these innovations across several restoration tasks, including super resolution, denoising, deblurring, and dehazing.
+The results validate that EAMamba achieves a significant 31-89\% reduction in FLOPs while maintaining favorable performance compared to existing low-level Vision Mamba methods.
+The source codes are accessible at the following repository:*

 <br>
 <hr />